xodivorce/zukes-WA/README.md

 2. **Set up your environment**
    - Ensure you have [Node.js](https://nodejs.org/) version 14 or higher installed.
+   - Create an `.env` at the home directory and then fill that as the `.env.example`.

 3. **Install dependencies**
    - Navigate to the project directory and install the required packages: